nmac-dev/order-processing-system/README.md

 | 8 | All order quantities will be greater than zero.                                                         |

 ### Classes
+There are two classes used in the program.

 **Customer Class ( customer.hpp, customer.cpp )**
 Customer has been designed to hold a pointer for every new order created.
 Upon a customer being shipped their orders the pointers are used to iterate through and delete every order associated with the customer.